UpStride/tutorial/deep-complex-networks/README.md

 It's recommended the user goes through the `generic_model.py` in detail on how to use other keyword arguments.

-In `train.py` file at the root of the `classification_api` folder there are namespaces for arguments which would be useful to understand the defaults and also add additional parameters if necessary.
+In `train.py` file at the root of the `classification_api` folder, there are namespaces for arguments which would be useful in understanding the default values.

-## References <a name="references"></a>
+## References

 1. Chiheb Trabelsi, Olexa Bilaniuk, Ying Zhang, Dmitriy Serdyuk, Sandeep Subramanian, João Felipe Santos, Soroush Mehri, Negar Rostamzadeh, Yoshua Bengio, Christopher J Pal.
 “Deep Complex Networks”.
 In Internation Conference on Learning Representations (ICLR), 2018